domienschepers/wifi-ftm/setup/ANDROID.md

 #### Support

-Wi-Fi FTM is supported since Android 9 (API level 28) and later.
+Wi-Fi FTM is supported since Android 9 (API level 28) and later, with new features coming in Android 13 (API level 33).

 In our [hardware overview](../HARDWARE.md#smartphones), we verified its support on a variety of smartphones.